pgailinas/videoqa-representation-comparison/docs/Project_Decisions.md

 ---

-### May 2026 — Use Qwen2-VL-7B as the Common VideoQA Foundation Model
+### Use Qwen2-VL-7B as the Common VideoQA Foundation Model

 #### Decision